practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 for every request, so we'll simply output the first line and ignore the rest of the request.
 In creating the response, we've set the Content-Type and Content-Length headers.
 These headers are important for letting the client know what kind of data we are returning and how big it is.
-As we saw above, all HTTP header lines must end in CRLF (`\r\n`).
-There's also an empty line between the headers and the response body.

 Start your server and try opening http://localhost:2345/anything in a browser.
 You should see the "Hello world!" message.
 Meanwhile, in the output for the HTTP